A home away from studio

 - If you receive a housing assignment, submit a housing license agreement and a refundable $300 damage and cleaning fee to reserve your space

-Incoming students who submit a complete housing application and $100 application fee on or before May 15 will be given priority for fall housing placement.
-To submit a housing application after May 15, email [email protected].
+Incoming students who submit a completed housing application and $100 application fee on or before December 1 will be given priority for fall housing placement.
+To submit a housing application after December 1, email [email protected].
 We’ll reach out with next steps if space is available or add your name to the waitlist.

 Need help?
 Knock on our door anytime at [email protected] or call +1 510-594-3722.